Scrapbooking

 Memorabilia: These are keepsake items such as winning ribbons, ticket stubs, report card and more.
 They should be made stable with an archival mist.

-Archival Mist: sprayed onto acidic items to stabilize the acidity to prevent damage to other items in your layouts such as photographs.
+Archival Mist: Sprayed onto acidic items to stabilize the acidity to prevent damage to other items in your layouts such as photographs.

 Bright Light: This is something that your photos and albums should not be exposed to in order to prevent damage.